6 Guidelines To Concede Effectively In A Negotiation

 5. Concede elegant negotiables first

 When you make concessions, first try to give up things that have high value to the other party, but which are low cost to you.
-These “elegant negotiables” are a magic bullet for making effective concessions that move the negotiation in a positive direction.
-Before going into the negotiation, try to identify negotiables that meet the other party’s need and then prioritize those that are of low cost to you.
+These “elegant negotiables” are a practical way to apply Satisfy Needs Over Wants, because they address what the other party truly needs while costing you relatively little.
+They become a kind of “magic bullet” for Trading Value and making effective concessions that move the negotiation in a positive direction.
+Before going into the negotiation, identify negotiables that meet the other party’s needs, and then prioritize those that are of low cost to you.

 6. Slow and reluctant beats quick and eager